 Students are not permitted to bring visitors to school at any time.
-All visitors are to report directly to the main office and obtain a visitors pass.
+All visitors are to report directly to the main office and obtain a visitor's pass.
 Only in rare instances will visitor passes be granted.
 All visitors must be processed via the Raptor Visitor Management System.
 Visitors must present a valid state issued picture ID.

 Social visitation is not allowed.
-If a parent has a legitimate emergency, the student will be contacted.
+If a parent has a legitimate emergency, the parent may speak to an administrator about contacting the student.
 Students will not be pulled from class for deliveries or visits.